devongarde/ssc/recipe/tea/README.txt

+Built with:
-Built with Visual Studio under Windows & CMake under a unix flavour
+- Visual Studio under Windows
+- CMake under various unii with gcc or clang

 To build a release version with cmake: cmake .